 [10.1] Sooty blotch and fly speck develop gradually during periods of very high humidity; thus they are favored by frequent showers, prolonged cloudy weather, poor air circulation, dense tree canopies, and clustered fruit.
 These diseases are particularly damaging when rainy weather persists through summer and allows repeated cycles of secondary spread.
 Inoculum for sooty blotch and flyspeck often comes from alternate hosts in adjacent woods and hedgerows, such as trees, shrubs, vines, particularly wild brambles.
 Removal of these plants to whatever extent possible (e.g., bush-hogging fencerows or ditchbanks) will aid in disease control.
-Summer pruning, which increases air movement through the tree canopy, also aids in control of these diseases.
-After spores land on unprotected fruit, 270 hr of accumulated wetting are required before flyspeck will become evident on fruit.
+Summer pruning, which increases air movement through the tree canopy, also aids in control of these diseases in larger trees and with thick canopies.

 [10.2] Ascospores of the flyspeck fungus can be blown into orchards beginning near petal fall, but fungicides applied for scab control are usually adequate to control these early season infections.
 The real risk of flyspeck infection escalates when secondary spores become available in woodlots and hedgerows.
 This occurs after approximately 270 hours of accumulated wetting (rains and dew periods) counting from petal fall.
-Topsin M, Sovran, Flint, and Pristine all arrest development of flyspeck infections on fruit if they are applied after infections have occurred, but the infections resume growing after fungicide residues are depleted.
-Applications of Topsin M, Sovran, Flint, or Pristine should then be renewed at 14-21 day intervals.
+Topsin M, Sovran, Flint, and Inspire Super all arrest development of flyspeck infections on fruit if they are applied after infections have occurred, but the infections resume growing after fungicide residues are depleted.
+Applications of Topsin M, Sovran, Flint, or Inspire Super should then be renewed at 14-21 day intervals.
 If all fungicide coverage is removed by heavy rains (> 3 inches after the last spray) during late August or early September, a late-season spray may be needed to control disease on cultivars that will not be harvested within 25-30 days after fungicide coverage is depleted.
 Effectiveness of late-season sprays is largely dependent on spray coverage within the tree.